 Subtyping is a common discipline for relating behavior of objects in an inheritance hierarchy.
 However, as we illustrate below, imposing a subsumption relation on the trace behavior of methods in an inheritance hierarchy is overly restrictive for applications such as access control.
 It is possible and useful to extend the definition of subtyping to trace effects, as we do in Sect.
 5, but a realistic analysis requires that we develop some mechanism for allowing independence of inheritance and effects, and accommodate this independence in the presence of dynamic dispatch.
-We propose the use of parametric polymorphism for this purpose.
-We also propose a type constraint representation; along with known benefits of this approach in application to Object Oriented programming (Eifrig et al., 1995; Bruce et al., 1995), we show how type constraints can be used for a novel soft-typing of downcasts.
+We propose the use of parametric polymorphism for this purpose (though we note that the general idea of effect polymorphism is not new, see for example [42]).
+We also propose a type constraint representation; along with known benefits of this approach in application to Object Oriented programming [10, 17], we show how type constraints can be used for a novel soft-typing of downcasts.
 In this section we discuss and illustrate these issues, before providing formal details in Sect.
 5.

-2.1.
-Effects and Inheritance
+2.1 Effects and inheritance

 The manner in which inheritance and dynamic dispatch complicates trace effect analysis is best illustrated by example.
-Consider the application of event traces to enforce a history-based access control mechanism, as in (Skalka and Smith, 2004; Abadi and Fournet, 2003), where code is statically signed by its owner (an authorization event), and a local access control list \mathcal{A} associates owners with their authorizations.
-A demand predicate ensures that the intersection of all authorizations encountered up to the point of the check contains a specified privilege.
-Let \mathbf{r} denote the specified privilege, and let P range over owners.
-Thus, given an authorization trace $P_1, \ldots; P_n$, we require that $\mathbf{r} \in \mathcal{A}(P_1) \cap \cdots \cap \mathcal{A}(P_n)$ in order for the trace to satisfy demand(r).
-Note that standard practice allows class owners to extend classes owned by others, i.e. ownership need not be consistent throughout an inheritance hierarchy.
-In our encoding, distinct ownership implies method override, at least with regard to authorization events; an accurate analysis therefore requires independence of trace effects of different method versions in the inheritance hierarchy.
+Consider the application of event traces to enforce a historybased access control mechanism, as in [1, 37].
+In this model, code is statically signed by its owner, an entity identified by their signature who lays claim to the code, and a local access control list \mathcal{A} associates owners with their authorizations.
+As code executes, its owner's identity is recorded as an event in an execution trace, and a demand predicate ensures that the intersection of all authorizations of owners encountered up to the point of the check contains a specified privilege.
+Let r denote the specified privilege, and let P range over owners.
+Thus, given an authorization trace $P_1; \ldots; P_n$, we require that $r \in \mathcal{A}(P_1) \cap \cdots \cap \mathcal{A}(P_n)$ in order for the trace to satisfy demand(r).